LeeNPham/SV2/README.md

 have the height of the graph reference the total amount of todos left divided by the days within either the week or month based graph

 clock good for 50% completed, poor for 33% not completed, amazing for 88% and above, done for 100%

+consider creating a scheduled task allow for scheduled tasks matching the same title to be deleted in a cascading manner